Omarosa Manigault Newman: Controversy

 On The Oprah Winfrey Show in 2004, Newman accused fellow Apprentice participant Ereka Vetrini of calling her the "n-word", a claim Vetrini has denied.
 Shortly after that appearance, Newman didn't attend a scheduled appearance on the Jimmy Kimmel Live! show after she reportedly objected upon seeing a polygraph machine.

 Following her stint on Celebrity Apprentice: All Stars, Newman lashed out at La Toya Jackson over Jackson's remarks that insinuated that Newman had murdered her fiancé, Michael Clarke Duncan.
 Jackson made the remarks in Celebrity Apprentice confessionals and in following media interviews.

 When asked about the probability of suing La Toya Jackson, Newman said:

 I've been in reality TV for a very long time, and I think that those were probably some of the most disgusting, despicable statements I've ever heard.
 And it will go down as some of the ugliest comments ever spoken on reality TV, but I have an incredible legal team who I've handed that all over to, and I'm sure they will handle her accordingly.

 Celebrity Big Brother

 Newman appeared on the first season of Celebrity Big Brother, a spin-off of the Big Brother series.
 The show aired on the CBS network, February 7 to 25, 2018.
 Newman remained in the game throughout that time, surviving elimination and winning multiple competitions right up until the finale, where she was one of the last five contestants standing.
-At one point, host Julie Chen speculated that Newman could win the entire season.
+At one point, host Julie Chen Moonves speculated that Newman could win the entire season.
 Throughout the season, she expressed her objections to working with Donald Trump and his administration as well as claims about her White House experience.
 Many of these political revelations garnered significant media attention and headline news.
 Newman placed fifth being evicted in a 2–0 house vote.